yhagio/tutorialedge.net/content/post/webdev/how-to-work-with-css3-variables.md

 ## Example

 In this example we are going to create a simple `--light-blue` variable that we'll reference within 2 distinct css rules.
+This should hopefully give you some basic idea of how powerful this could potentially be.

 ---------------------